inngest/inngest/docs/SDK_SPEC.md

 Note that if the raw bytes of the request body are inaccessible, the body should first be parsed using the JSON Canonicalization Scheme (JCS) as specified in [RFC 8785](https://datatracker.ietf.org/doc/html/rfc8785).

-If the generated hash does not exactly match the `s` value in the `X-Inngest-Signature` header, the SDK MUST reject the requets with a `500 Internal Server Error`.
+If the generated hash does not exactly match the `s` value in the `X-Inngest-Signature` header, the SDK MUST reject the requests with a `500 Internal Server Error`.

 If these steps have been adhered to, the request is now deemed valid and can be used to trigger the flows that follow.